+No

-Yes x No Committee Details of the procedures Executive Management shall be primarily responsible for the adequate flow of Audit information to the Board.
-This information may include the background Nomination or explanatory information relating to matters to be brought before the Remuneration Board, copies of disclosure statements and documents, budgets, Others (specify) forecasts and monthly internal financial statements.
+Committee Details of the procedures Executive Management shall be primarily responsible for the adequate flow Audit of information to the Board.
+This information may include the Nomination background or explanatory information relating to matters to be Remuneration brought before the Board, copies of disclosure statements and Others (specify) documents, budgets, forecasts and monthly internal financial statements.
 Board materials are distributed to the Board of Directors, as much as possible, at least five (5) business days prior to the meeting.